gussae/CoreOneReact/README.md

 ```
 $ cd aws-appsync-iot-core-realtime-dashboard

 $ amplify init

 ?
 Enter a name for the environment: mysandbox

 ?
 Choose your default editor: [select your favorite IDE]

 ?
 Do you want to use an AWS profile?
 Yes

 ?
 Please choose the profile you want to use: default

+?
+Do you want to configure Lambda Triggers for Cognito?
+(Y/n) n
 ```

 When you select your profile, make sure to select the same profile you used when configuring Amplify.